Health and Safety

 HS G022 Guidance on Lone & Out of Hours Working [PDF]

-Machinery and workshops
+Machinery and Workshops

-Mechanical Hazards & Workshop Safety
+Mechanical Hazards and Workshop Safety

 It is important to maintain a safe working environment in workshops and with mechanical equipment as often they contain hazards which are not normally present in domestic or office environments.
 These hazards are associated with: